SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

    A Swift constant or variable
-   that refers to an instance of some reference type is similar to a pointer in C, but is not a direct pointer to an address in memory, and does not require you to write an asterisk (``*``) to indicate that you are creating a reference.
+   that refers to an instance of some reference type is similar to a pointer in C, but it's not a direct pointer to an address in memory, and it doesn't require you to write an asterisk (``*``) to indicate that you're creating a reference.
    Instead, these references are defined like any other Swift constant or variable.